Our Yoga Schedule

 Beginner Yoga

-Yoga for Breathwork & Body Alignment
+Breathwork & Body Alignment

-Our Breathwork & Body Alignment class combines two healing modalities to bring awareness to the body and enhance our physical, mental, and emotional well-being.
-This yoga practice will use a variety of poses and props to help optimize the alignment of the skeletal system.
-The addition of breathwork will energize us and deepen our focus by connecting us to ourselves.
+This Hatha-style class combines two healing modalities to bring awareness to the body and enhance our physical, mental, and emotional well-being.
+This yoga practice will use a variety of poses and props to help optimize the alignment of the skeletal system, and the addition of breathwork will energize us and deepen our focus by connecting us to ourselves.

 Trauma-Focused Yin Yoga